BestTimesToVisit.com Logo

 food

 Embrace the 'aperitivo' culture!
-Many bars offer a buffet of delicious snacks with your drink purchase in the early evening (around 6-8 PM).
-It's a fantastic way to have a light dinner and experience local socializing without breaking the bank.
+Many bars offer a buffet of delicious snacks with your drink purchase between 6-8 PM.
+It's a fantastic way to sample local bites and often serves as a light dinner, saving you money and giving you a taste of local life.

 transport